gdamjan/linux/README.md

-# `Linux kernel`
+# `The Linux Kernel`

-This is a repository to play with experimental Linux kernel patches.
+This is a for of the Linux kernel repository to play with experimental kernel patches that I need.
 Nothing of importance really, just ignore it.

+Work is in branches, I typically keep only 2 working branches, the last released kernel, and the last `-rc` kernel (`torvalds/master`).